paparazzi/paparazzi/doc/sphinx/source/user_guide/gcs_graphics.rst

 Intruders
 ---------

 Intruders represents vehicules that are not managed by paparazzi.
-They are updated on the `INTRUDER` message.
+They are updated with the `INTRUDER` message.

 Intruders positions are transmitted by the server to the ACs with ACINFO messages.